TNSGXhosts/ByBitIntegration/docs/ByBit/README.md

 The project is organised as a set of services that can be registered via dependency injection.
 All examples use the Bybit testnet URL by default.

 ## Features
+- Persist klines using Entity Framework Core (see `MyProject.DataAccess`)
 - Retrieve market klines (candlesticks) for inverse/USDT perpetual symbols
 - Place spot market orders
 - Query unified account balances